antononcube/RakuForPrediction-book/Articles/Markdown-Grammar-work.md

 ------

 ## Related work

+Here is a table of converters from- or to Markdown:

 | From \ To   | HTML                                                                                                                                           | Jupyter                                           | Markdown                                                                    | Mathematica                                                              | Pod6                                                                     |
 |-------------|------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------|-----------------------------------------------------------------------------|--------------------------------------------------------------------------|--------------------------------------------------------------------------|